On Sindh Talk Blog...

 Alas, these things did not come easy – the refugee camps had to face deeper traumas like poverty, and loss of land and national identity.
 It was only in time – years and decades – that Sindhis learned to fight for a voice for themselves in the Indian territory.
 In 1967 a great step was made as the Government of India recognized the Sindhis language as a fifteenth official language in India.
 However, the struggle was far from being over – in 2004 the Supreme Court of India intended to remove the word ‘Sindh’ from the national anthem reasoning that it infringed on the sovereignty of Pakistan.
 Fortunately, the Sindhis’ voice from diaspora was heard and it impeded this thing to happen.

 Sindhi population is one of the earliest to be influenced by Islam before Hindu and Buddhist cultures left their mark on this people.
 It is in these times that such a rich population faces decline and instability due to wars and political conflicts.
-But anybody can help make things better – either by Live Sex Cams or donations; culture must not be let fade away.
+But anybody can help make things better by donations; culture must not be let fade away.